Skip to main content

 Overview

 Every Tinfoil Container requires a tinfoil-config.yml file in the root of your GitHub repository.
 This file defines the enclave runtime, resource allocation, container configuration, and request routing.
-The easiest way to get started is by creating a repo from the tinfoil-containers-template, which includes a pre-configured tinfoil-config.yml.
+For a pre-filled tinfoil-config.yml, follow along with the quickstart guide.

 File location